-Treatment response may be measured by several different tests, including:
+Treatment response may be measured by several different tests, including:1-3

 Some blood cancers, like multiple myeloma and lymphoma, can cause tumors to form.
-Treatment response can be measured by the shrinking or disappearance of the tumors, which can be seen using imaging tests.
-Other blood cancers, like leukemia and myelodysplastic syndromes, do not cause tumors, but the cancer cells can be seen and counted in a blood test.
+Treatment response can be measured by the shrinking or disappearance of the tumors.
+This can be seen using imaging tests.
+Other blood cancers, like leukemia and myelodysplastic syndromes, do not cause tumors.
+However, the cancer cells can be seen and counted in a blood test.1-3

 Types of responses

-There are different types of responses that doctors may look for in people who are receiving treatment for blood cancer, including:
+Doctors may look for different types of responses in people who are receiving treatment for blood cancer, including:1,2

-- Hematologic – a response seen in the blood, usually measured by a complete blood count (CBC)
+- Hematologic – A response seen in the blood.
+It is usually measured by a CBC.

-- Cytogenetic – a response seen in the levels of specific chromosomal indicators, such as the Philadelphia chromosome; measured by cytogenetic testing or FISH
+- Cytogenetic – A response seen in levels of specific chromosomal indicators, such as the Philadelphia chromosome.
+This response is measured by cytogenetic testing or FISH.

-- Molecular – a response seen in the levels of cancer cells with specific genetic mutations, measured by PCR1,2
+- Molecular – A response seen in levels of cancer cells with specific genetic mutations.
+This is measured by PCR testing.

-The response of a blood cancer to treatment may be categorized as partial or complete.
-A partial response indicates the treatment has reduced the number of cancer cells, although some cancer cells are still detected.
+The response of blood cancer to treatment may be categorized as partial or complete.
+A partial response indicates the treatment has reduced the number of cancer cells.
+However, some cancer cells are still detected.
 A complete response indicates that blood counts are normal and no cancer cells are detected.1

 Goals of treatment

-Everyone wants a cure for cancer, but in certain cases, curing blood cancer isn’t possible.
-The goals of treatment may change during a person’s cancer journey from striving for a cure or remission to controlling the cancer, keeping it from progressing for as long as possible.
-For people with advanced cancer or blood cancer that hasn’t responded to treatments, the goal may shift to one of comfort, using palliative care to treat symptoms and keep the individual as comfortable as possible.
-Patients should talk to their doctor if they have any questions, or if they have questions regarding their goals of treatment.4
+Everyone wants a cure for cancer.
+However, in certain cases, curing blood cancer is not possible.
+The goals of treatment may change during a person’s cancer journey.
+They may go from striving for a cure or remission to controlling the cancer and keeping it from progressing for as long as possible.4